Skip to main content

 Popular posts from this blog

-TILT - Peach Pit Magpie: A wonderful vibe
+TILT - Peach Pit Magpie: A Wonderful Vibe

 TILT is Songbird's album review section!
 I make it a weekly mission to listen to new music, and the one that makes the biggest impression on me gets a video and a blog post.
 It's all about celebrating music all across the spectrum.
 Please enjoy Today I listened to Magpie.
 This is the newest album by the Canadian indie rock group Peach Pit.
 Even though it came out earlier last year, I will be going to a Peach Pit concert this week, so I gotta do some prep.
 Songbird Olivia, our Proofreader*, is much more well-versed in their discography, and I'm coming along for the ride.
 Ahhhhhhhhhhhh… indie!
 This is my default genre.
 When I work, play games, or auxing for a group of people where I don't know the vibe, Indie is the vibe, and it always works.
 My favorites are Clairo, Arcy Drive, and the Backseat Lovers.
-However, Indie is a genre where you will hear one song from an artist and go down a rabbit hole, or just listen to that one song by them. ...
+However, indie is a genre where you will hear one song from an artist and go down a rabbit hole, or just listen to that one song by them. ...